SimReady assets for

 NVIDIA Isaac Sim

-Upload any 3D model and get physics-enabled OpenUSD assets validated for Isaac Sim.
+Drop in 3D models, images, or text descriptions and get physics-enabled OpenUSD assets validated for Isaac Sim.
 Rigyd estimates mass, friction, restitution, and generates collision meshes automatically.

 The problem